 OrgansIf death occurs due to brain damage from accident, stroke, or any

 situation where life can be artificially sustained by machine, the body

-home, but all other tissue must be removed in a surgical setting.
+tissue must be removed in a surgical setting.

-- Whole body donations—Donations usually cannot be accepted if embalming
+Whole body donationWhole bodies usually cannot be donated following embalming

 Be wary of other organizations that offer free cremation in exchange for

-as $20,000 per body for distributing
+U.S., criminals can collect as much as $20,000 per body for distributing

 body parts.
 If youre not dealing directly with representatives of a medical

-school, confirm with hospital staff or other professionals that you're working with an organization that
+school, confirm with hospital staff or other professionals that the organization

-is a true, community-based nonprofit.
+youre working with is a legitimate community-based nonprofit.

-you on tissue and organ donation—
+advise you on tissue and organ donation, and the coordination programs

-- Gift of Life Donor Program
+Gift of Life Donor Program

-401 N. 3rd Street
+401 North 3rd Street

 Philadelphia, PA 19123

-- Robert Wood Johnson Medical School
+Robert Wood Johnson Medical School

-675 Hoes Lane, Room NB-11
+675 Hoes Lane

 Piscataway, NJ 08854

-driver's license, and have completed a donor card, permission of next of
+drivers license, and have completed a donor card, permission of next of

-kin is required before action is taken.
+kin is required before donation can take place.

 Funeral Consumers Alliance (national)